-So it’s been nearly a week since Vegan Thanksgiving and maybe you still have leftovers.
-Or you don’t, and will file this recipe away for next year.
+So it’s the day after Vegan Thanksgiving and maybe you still have leftover mashed potatoes, stuffing, veggies, and cranberry sauce.
+Or you don’t, and will pin this recipe for next year.
 Thanksgiving leftovers typically go in a sandwich or straight into your face, but have you ever thought of putting them on a pizza?

 Thanksgiving Leftovers Pizza

-Slice and eat with your leftover desserts from Thanksgiving.
+- Slice and eat with your leftover desserts from Thanksgiving.
 Perhaps even serve your slices with sides of gravy and cranberry sauce to really go all out.
-I’d suggest leaving off the pumpkin pie (perhaps opting for roasted squash), but hey, you do you.
-Send me a photo.